KhorallyPierre/21-Savage-Demo---Code-Lyoko-Version/README.md

 # Khorallys-21 Savage Demo - Code Lyoko version

 Welcome to my Savage Demo APP!
 I added a code lyoko theme to add some originality.
 Here, users can add a message, then give it a thumbs up, thumbs down, or like it.
-Check out the live versione [here](https://savagecodelyoko.herokuapp.com/)
+Check out the live version [here](https://savagecodelyoko.herokuapp.com/)

 ![To-Do List Express](background2.jpg)